dwyl/phoenix-todo-list-tutorial/README.md

 We can now safely delete it
 from `item_controller.ex`,
-as we don't need it anymore.
+as we don't need it any more.

 Your files should look like the following.